fani-lab/Library/Research_Collocation.md

 To best undertake our review work, we designed a taxonomy (Figure 2) following the different, but not necessarily sequential, steps involved in the study of ...
 documents:

+I share a similar career arc to Ms. Zamiri’s

+owing to

+## From War & Peace by Tolstoy

+During the awkward silence that ensued, Anna invited Prince Vasili to ..

+Naturally enough, ...

+they wait for a, b, c, ..., and like matters.

+there was a soiree, the chief feature of which was to be the reading of a letter from

+Not less than 7 times she copied ...

+Became so Firmly established that ...

+Gaining the reputation of a charming woman

+She had but one thought: ...

+Looks at Natasha as one looks at a wall

+Try to use more every verse question for a conditional sentence like: should you need more information, has she not been assured that this,

+Prince and you liked meeting someone not of the conventional society *stamp*.
+And such was Natasha.

+She was at the height of bliss when one becomes completely kind and good and doesn't believe in the possibility of evil and happiness or sorrow

+And so they ought all to be happy

+Anatole, Who was as handsome at close quarters as at a distance, ...

+In spite of this or rather because of it

+After staying but a short time, he went

+But an irresistible impulse drew her forward